EnableX/EnableX-Video-Chat-Application-Sample--with-SwiftUI/README.md

 * Clone or download this Repository : https://github.com/EnableX/Video-Chat-Application-Sample--with-SwiftUI.git

-#### 1.1.4 Application Server
+#### 1.1.4 Set up Application Server

 An Application Server is required for your iOS App to communicate with EnableX.
-We have different variant of Application Server Sample Code, pick one in your preferred language and follow instructions given in README.md file of respective Repository.
+We have different variants of Application Server Sample Code.
+Pick the one in your preferred language and follow instructions given in README.md file of respective Repository.

 * NodeJS: https://github.com/EnableX/Video-Conferencing-Open-Source-Web-Application-Sample.git
 * PHP: https://github.com/EnableX/Group-Video-Call-Conferencing-Sample-Application-in-PHP

 Note the following:
 •    You need to use App ID and App Key to run this Service.
-•    Your iOS Client End Point needs to connect to this Service to create Virtual Room and Create Token to join session.
+•    Your iOS Client End Point needs to connect to this Service to create Virtual Room and Create Token to join the session.
-•    Application Server is created using [EnableX Server API] (https://developer.enablex.io/video-api/server-api/), a Rest API Service helps in provisioning, session access and post-session reporting.
+•    Application Server is created using [EnableX Server API] (https://www.enablex.io/developer/video-api/server-api) while a Rest API Service helps in provisioning, session access and post-session reporting.

-If you would like to test the quality of EnableX video call before setting up your own application server,  you may run the test on our pre-configured environment.
-Please refer to section 2 for details.
+If you would like to test the quality of EnableX video call before setting up your own application server,  you can run the test on our pre-configured environment.
+Refer to point 2 for more details on this.

 ### 1.2 Configure iOS Client